 Look at the lilies and how they grow.
-They don't work or make their clothing, yet Solomon in all his glory was not dressed as beautifully as they are.
-Luke 12:27 NLT
+They don't work or make their

 Look at the lilies, Girlfriends!
 God instructs us to look at the flowers.
 And then He reminds us they are not just any old flowers but flowers that He has personally decorated and dressed in greater splendor than all the man-made adornments of the great kings like Solomon.
 Have you noticed these flowers?